Residential Aged Care Telehealth Training Program

 The training features modules endorsed as CPD for GPs and nurses by the RACGP, ACCRM, and ACN.
 GPs and nurses can claim extra CPD hours for activities such as conducting further research, reflecting on their practice, or applying their learning in practice.

-To explore the full catalogue of modules and learn how to register interest in hosting the training, visit resiagedcaretelehealth.training
+To view the full catalogue of training modules and learn how to register interest in hosting the program, visit resiagedcaretelehealth.training.

 Any Australian organisation delivering telehealth services to or from a residential aged care home can host the RACH Telehealth Training Program, provided it is offered to learners at no cost.

-The RACH Telehealth Training Program is also accessible through Alis, the Aged Care Quality and Safety Commission’s online learning platform.
+The RACH Telehealth Training Program is also available via Alis, the Aged Care Quality and Safety Commission’s online learning platform.